Plot Structure

 Notes:

-It's a good idea to lay out your story following these principles to begin with, but there's nothing to stop you then playing around with the sequence.
+It can be helpful to lay out your story following a plot structure, but there's nothing to stop you then playing around with the sequence.

-For example, if you want to grab the reader straight away, you may want to begin your story nearer to a conflict and fill in the 'Exposition' as you go along.
+For example, if you want to grab the reader straight away, you may want to begin your story nearer to a conflict and fill in the 'Exposition' or 'Set-up" as you go along.

 Many films these days rearrange the chronology of events for dramatic effect.
 Remember, there are no hard and fast rules!